Dark Matter

 The Russians are pouring in

-And it’s 90 milles away
+And it’s 90 miles away

 This man has a plan to overthrow the government there